Oil prices gain, U.S. crude little changed after inventory data

 Official data is due out later today from the U.S. government's Energy Information Administration (EIA).
 If it confirms the fall it will be the fifth consecutive weekly decline, the longest stretch since the beginning of 2018.

-"Market participants are looking ahead to the weekly IEA oil inventory data for the U.S., which is expected to show yet another drawdown," Abhishek Kumar, head of analytics at Interfax Energy in London.
+"Market participants are looking ahead to the weekly EIA oil inventory data for the U.S., which is expected to show yet another drawdown," Abhishek Kumar, head of analytics at Interfax Energy in London.

 "Nevertheless, oil production in the Gulf of Mexico returning to normal following Hurricane Barry will limit price gains," Kumar said.